zhangruochi/DeerNet/README.md

 ## Fetaures
 We think that such a network has many applicable scenarios.
-- we don't have enough samples to train neural networks.
+- We don't have enough samples to train neural networks.
 - We hope to improve the accuracy of the model by means of emsemble.
 - We hope to learn some new features.
 - We want to save a lot of parameter adjustment time while getting a stable and good model.